Saturday, 31 October 2020

 Sourced here, but the artist is uncredted, sorry.

-One of the more interesting discoveries I made doing "English" was how self-aware the first fiction was: Medieval writers couldn't just launch into a story they knew to be untrue, they had to first tell you about the person they met who told it to them, or about how they fell asleep and dreamt it.
+One of the more interesting discoveries I made studying "English" was how self-aware the first English fiction was: Medieval writers couldn't just launch into a story they knew to be untrue, they had to first tell you about the person they met who'd told it to them, or about how they'd fallen asleep and dreamt it.
 I loved being carried over the threshold like this.
-It inspired the creation of Laika as a narrator for Time Spanner, and definitely endeared me to the shunt ethos that a show begins as soon as the venue is entered (whether anything's happening or not).
-Subsequent traditions however decided that this quarantine between the real world and the world of the work was a waste of time, and self-awareness became considered self-indulgent, or "meta-textual", but it absolutely used to be the norm.
+It probably inspired the creation of Laika as a narrator for Time Spanner, and it definitely endeared me to the shunt ethos that a show begins as soon as a venue is entered.
+However, subsequent traditions decided this quarantine between the real world and the world of the work was a waste of time, and self-awareness became considered self-indulgent and "meta-textual".
+But it absolutely used to be the norm.

-The post-medieval Don Quixote - one of the first novels - purported to be the story of a real man, which meant a lot of Volume 2 had to be spent with Quixote dealing with the fallout from the publication of Volume 1 (UPDATE: like Borat.)
-I'm sure this wouldn't have seen self-indulgent in 1605.
-The point of the book was that Don Quixote existed against his will in the real world, a world which therefore would also contain the book.
+The post-medieval, sixteenth-century-penned Don Quixote – one of the first novels – purports to be the story of a real man, which means a lot of its second half is spent with Quixote dealing with the fallout from the publication of its first half (UPDATE: like Borat) and I'm sure this wouldn't have seemed self-indulgent in 1605.
+The point of the book is that Don Quixote exists, against his will, in the real world, a world which also, therefore, contains this book.

-I'm probably not the only one who wondered as a kid what the characters in Eastenders watched on BBC1 at 7:30pm.
+I probably wasn't the only child who wondered as what characters in Eastenders watched on BBC1 at 7:30pm.

 Pioneers of Motion Capture #2 - Cab Calloway